Japan Shrines: Rakanji Temple Oita

 From the Zenkai-do to Rakanji Temple, there are stone steps, requiring a steep walk of at least 30 minutes, or a scenic chairlift ride which, for a fee, will take you there in about five minutes.

 The most impressive sight is the Sanmon (Mountain Gate), just before you reach the temple proper.
-The Sanmon of Rakanji Temple is the only structure to have survived the fie of 1943.
+The Sanmon of Rakanji Temple survived the fire of 1943 along with the Niomon Gate.
 Sanmon Gate is said to have been built on the orders of the 3rd Muromachi Era Shogun, Yoshimitsu Ashikaga.
 Leading up to the Sanmon Gate is a great stony valley, with a huge wooden platform, and where the first of the groups of stone Buddhas reside in a cave visible from the floor.

 From the Sanmon Gate it is a short walk to Rakanji Temple itself, just past the Go-Hyaku Rakan (Five Hundred Arhats), a crowd of stone Buddhas in a cave, representing the semi-saints after which Rakanji is named.